kaiiyer/super-bash/README.md

 # super-bash
-Do amazing stuff with the sameold bash
+Do amazing stuff with the same old bash

 ### Installation
 ```